Perinatal Anxiety: How Therapy Helps Expectant Mothers and Fathers Manage Stress and Worry

 The journey to becoming a parent is often filled with excitement and joy, but it can also bring about significant stress and anxiety for both mothers and fathers.
 Perinatal anxiety, which refers to anxiety that occurs during pregnancy or within the first year postpartum, is a common experience for many expectant and new parents.
 Unlike typical pregnancy-related worries, perinatal anxiety can feel overwhelming, affecting sleep, decision-making, and overall emotional well-being.
 Fortunately, therapy offers effective tools and strategies to help manage these feelings, bringing reassurance and a sense of calm to both parents.

-In this blog post, we’ll explore what perinatal anxiety is, its impact on parents, and how therapy can make a profound difference in managing stress and worry.
+In this blog, we’ll explore what perinatal anxiety is, its impact on parents, and how therapy can make a profound difference in managing stress and worry.

 Understanding Perinatal Anxiety